denis-beurive/jekyll-with-github/README.md

 ## Using Jekyll to generate the site from a template

+For this demonstration, we utilize the following Jekyll theme: [hacker](https://github.com/pages-themes/hacker).
+Simply download the ZIP file containing the theme and extract its contents.
+The "[hacker-theme](hacker-theme)" directory holds the extracted files.

 The previously outlined three-step procedure is elaborated in detail below.

 ### 1. Generate the "Gemfile" that matches the GitHub environment for Jekyll